-On the morning of August 5, 1888, Bertha Benz and her two oldest sons quietly left their house while Bertha’s husband Carl lay asleep.
-Bertha left a note on the kitchen table informing Carl they were leaving to visit her mother in Pforzheim, Germany, some 60 miles away, but failed to mention how they were getting there.
+On the morning of August 5, 1888, Bertha Benz and her two oldest sons quietly left their house and unknowingly changed the world forever.
+While Bertha’s husband Carl lay asleep, she left a note on the kitchen table informing him that they were leaving to visit her mother in Pforzheim, Germany, some 60 miles away.
 The trio then entered Carl’s workshop and pushed one of his Benz Patent-Motorwagens down the road so that Carl would not be awakened when Bertha brought its single-cylinder engine to life, embarking on what would be the first long-distance journey ever taken by automobile.

 Though Bertha Benz was not the inventor of the Motorwagen, she was an investor in its development.
 She had funded her husband’s business ventures before they were even married and continued to do so even after losing her legal rights as an investor upon her marriage.
 Carl Benz had completed his first Patent Motorwagen in 1885, but was struggling to market it to the public.
 It was Bertha’s drive that would spark interest in the Motorwagen by proving its potential as a means of personal transportation.

-With Bertha’s induction, she and Carl are the first married couple ever inducted into the Automotive Hall of Fame.
+With Bertha’s induction, she and Carl became the first married couple ever inducted into the Automotive Hall of Fame.